Before joining the workshop or following the lesson, please complete the data and software setup described in this page.

 data is optional but recommended, as this is the name we will use to refer to the folder throughout the lesson.)

 Download and install the latest Anaconda distribution for your operating system.
 Make sure to choose the Python 3 version (as opposed to the one with Python 2).
+If you wish to use an existing installation, be sure to upgrade your scikit-image to at least 0.19.
+You can upgrade to the latest scikit-image using the shell command that follows.

 This lesson uses Matplotlib features to display images, and some interactive features will be valuable.
 To enable the interactive tools in JupyterLab, the